Learn About the GRE

 These sets of questions require analysis of an argument that needs to be done based on a brief given on it.
 Candidates have to understand the short passages and then write, in simple language, their understanding of the argument and illustrate how they think the argument needs to conclude.
 Candidates have to stick by the given passages and follow the brief provided.

-To know more about the GRE Analytical Writing Section, visit the link: http://www.ets.org/gre/revised_general/about/content/analytical_writing.
+To know more about the Analytical Writing Section, visit the link: http://www.ets.org/gre/revised_general/about/content/analytical_writing.

 Some final details about the GRE test:

 The GRE is a general aptitude test and therefore, it is not bound by specific subjects or topics of study.
-The GRE test preparation is an ongoing process instead of being time and syllabus oriented like other common competitive tests.
-To know more about the GRE, the official website of GRE www.ets.org should be visited.
+The test preparation is an ongoing process instead of being time and syllabus oriented like other common competitive tests.
+To know more about this test, the official website of GRE www.ets.org should be visited.

 Terms and Conditions